boisgera/pandoc/mkdocs/document.md

 which contains some (empty) metadata and whose contents are a single paragraph which contains strings and spaces.

-It's possible to explore interactively this document in a more precise manner:
+We can access the Pandoc document contents by index, this way it's possible to explore interactively this document in a more precise manner:

 ``` pycon
 >>> doc